potassco/benchmark-tool/docs/getting_started/bgen/templates.md

 # Templates

 Templates are used to simplify the creation of different scripts.
-While run templates (`.sh` scripts) are used to generate scripts for individual benchmark runs, pbs templates (`.pbs` scripts) are used to enable computation on a cluster.
+While run templates (`.sh` scripts) are used to generate scripts for individual benchmark runs, dist templates (`.dist` scripts) are used to enable computation on a cluster.

 A collection of templates can be found [here](https://github.com/potassco/benchmark-tool/blob/master/templates).